Crowd Pleasing Salsa Recipe

 - Store in an airtight container overnight to let the flavors combine.

 * If you like it HOT, use the whole jalapeno and increase the cumin to 2t. and add in 1/2t. of black pepper.

-*The key to a good batch of salsa is to taste as add in, but be careful not to overdue it with the spices.
+*The key to a good batch of salsa is to taste as you add things in, but be careful not to overdo it with the spices.
 The flavor of the salsa will intensify as it sits.